Specify Initial Conditions for Bus Elements

 After you create the structure, you can edit it in the MATLAB Editor.

-A partial initial condition structure provides initial values for a subset of the elements of a bus signal.
-If you use a partial initial condition structure, during simulation, Simulink creates a full initial condition structure to represent all the bus signal elements.
+A partial initial condition structure provides initial values for a subset of the elements of a bus.
+If you use a partial initial condition structure, during simulation, Simulink creates a full initial condition structure to represent all the bus elements.
 Simulink assigns the respective ground value to each element for which the partial initial condition structure does not explicitly assign a value.

 Specifying partial structures for block parameter values can be useful during the iterative process of creating a model.
 Partial structures enable you to focus on a subset of signals in a bus.
 When you use partial structures, Simulink initializes unspecified signals implicitly.